maxkramer/apartment-bot/README.md

 ### Modifying Search Parameters

-Currently the only available search parameters to modify are the min and max prices.
+Currently the only available search parameters to modify are the min and max prices, min number of bedrooms and whether its (part) furnished.
 These can be adjusted in the [relevant adapter file](/src/config).

 ### Modifying the Slack Message